Home > Guides > Best microphones for beginners: Up your game with these value mics

 Only cardioid polar pattern

 Small-diaphragm condenser mics are great for sources with fast transients like acoustic guitar and drum overheads.
-Their best when paired with other microphones, but they’re a vital part of every mic locker, even beginners.
+They’re best when paired with other microphones, but they’re a vital part of every mic locker, even beginners.

 The sE8 offers a full, 20Hz-20kHz frequency response, can take high SPL, and comes with a good amount of accessories like a case and clip.
 It doesn’t come with a shockmount, but it’s lightweight and easy to use.
-Just don’t forget to use phantom power.

 FAQ